🧬

 Are Pugs prone to breathing issues?

-Yes, as a brachycephalic breed, they can experience respiratory challenges, especially in hot or humid weather.
+Yes, as a brachycephalic breed, Pugs can experience respiratory challenges, especially in hot or humid weather.

-Pugs are generally excellent with children due to their sturdy build and affectionate, patient nature.
+Pugs are generally excellent with children due to their sturdy build and patient, playful temperament.

-The average lifespan of a healthy Pug is between 12 and 15 years.
+A healthy, well-cared-for Pug typically lives between 12 and 15 years.

 🔗